 After which we scooted up a hill to do another YOSM before driving down into the village again for a failed attempt at a Church Micro.
 A bit disappointing to not find a Church Micro, but we did get a few others during the day, so not to worry.

-So we plodded onwards towards Swindon and by this time it was definitely time to stop and “turn our bikes around” and grab a second breakfast.
+So we plodded onwards towards Swindon and by this time it was definitely time for a quick stop to bturn our bikes around and grab a second breakfast.
 Coffees and cakes to go from the local Sainsbury’s served the purpose nicely, thank you very much.

 When we got onto the relevant bit of Salisbury Plain we were greeted by a large number of cyclists, and then an even larger number of dirt bikers.
 If we’d been a few minutes earlier there would also have been lots of runners.
 We missed them, but all the better for it.
 The problem with the place only being open for a few days each year is that it becomes a novelty, and loads of people go, so it isn’t very peaceful.